tuvo1106/earthbound/README.md

 ### Controller

-- Create RESTful API endpoints using Express framework
+- Create RESTful API endpoints using the Express framework
 - Understand Express's request/response cycle
-- Use third-party middleware such as morgan.js for logging
+- Use logging middleware such as morgan.js
-- Chain custom middleware to validate input from users
+- Chain custom middleware to validate requests from users
 - Utilize environmental variables to switch between development/production
-- Handle CRUD (create, read, update, destroy) operations
+- Handle all CRUD (create, read, update, destroy) operations
 - Use Postman in development workflow to test APIs
 - Write NodeJs scripts to import/delete models from database
-- Make API querying better by implementing the following options:
+- Improve API querying by implementing the following features:
   - filtering
   - sorting
   - limiting fields